 True Summer make-up colours are taken from the same colour palette that is used for clothing.

-Your neutral eyeshadows are the whites, greys, and taupes on the colour palette.
-For highlight eyeshadow colours, opt for the pinks, plums, blues, and greens on your palette.
+Your neutral eyeshadows are the whites, greys and taupes on the colour palette.
+For highlight eyeshadow colours, opt for the pinks, plums, blues and greens on your palette.

 Make sure to blend your eyeshadows in really well.
 Harsh lines do not look good on True Summers.

 Eyeliner colours are similar to mascara with the addition of the more colourful aubergine.
-To really bring out your eyes, choose an eyeliner in a colour similar to your eyes.
-That will make them pop!However, on a True Summer, eyeliner can almost be too harsh, so make sure to blend it in with your eyeshadow really well.
+Helpful tip: to bring out your eyes, choose an eyeliner in a similar colour to your eyes.
+That will make them pop!

 Blush colours inspired by the pink and plum area of the colour palette.
-These colours are cool and muted, and will give you a fresh-faced appearance.
+These colours are cool and muted and will give you a fresh-faced appearance.

 Avoid overly bright and warm colours - such as oranges and reds, as well as any sparkly blushes.
 Opt for a matte finish or a very slight shimmer.

-And like with your blush, avoid overly bright and warm colours - such as oranges and redOpt for a matte or shiny finish.
-Sparkle or gloss might be too much on you.
+And like with your blusher, avoid overly bright and warm colours - such as oranges and red.
+Opt for a matte or shiny finish.
+Sparkle or gloss can easily be too much on you.